lkugler/DART-WRF/docs/source/tutorial2.rst

 In order to continue a forecast after assimilation you need the posterior = prior (1) + increments (2)

-1. Prepare initial conditions from a prior forecast:
+1. Prepare initial conditions from a prior forecast (see above)

 .. code-block:: python